In crisis?Call or text 988Text Line:HOME → 741741Crisis resources

 Is telehealth safe for PTSD treatment?

-Yes — research shows telehealth is equally effective to in-person care for PTSD, and for some patients, being in the safety of their own home makes therapy more accessible, not less.
+Yes — research shows telehealth is equally effective to in-person care for PTSD, and for some clients, being in the safety of their own home makes therapy more accessible, not less.

-What is Prism neurofeedback and how does it work for PTSD?
+What is Myndlift neurofeedback and how does it help with PTSD?

 Do I have to talk about what happened to me in detail?